Financial-Times/origami-website/pages/components.md

 - **Using a manual build process:**

-	In order to customise your page and have more granular control over a components stylistic and behavioural features, you'll want to build Origami components manually.
-We currently do this with Bower, and install Origami components from the command line.
+	In order to customise your page and have more granular control over a components stylistic and behavioural features build Origami components manually.
+We currently do this by installing Origami components from the command line via the Bower or NPM package manager.
 This process relies on a build step, which you may already have in your project.

 	If you would like help with this, you can visit the [manual build tutorial](/docs/tutorials/manual-build/).